 Free Trial: Available

 Large Enterprises, Mid Size Business, Small Business

 ShareFile supports the following languages:

 ShareFile has the following pricing plans:

 ShareFile integrates with the following applications:

-Bitium, Conga, GlobiFlow for Podio, LogicalDOC, Nintex, Podio, ProntoForms, Results CRM, eFileCabinet, inMotion
+Bitium, Conga, GlobiFlow, LogicalDOC, Nintex, Podio, ProntoForms, Results CRM, eFileCabinet, inMotion

 ShareFile offers the following support options:

 FAQs, Forum, Knowledge Base, Online Support, Phone Support, Video Tutorials